top of page

 The more I tried to multitask—answer emails while watching Netflix while refreshing Twitter—the more fragmented I became.
 My thoughts felt like a deck of cards thrown into the air, with no hope of landing in order.

-And so, one afternoon, after realizing I’d spent an entire hour toggling between tabs and still hadn’t finished a single task, I decided I had to do something drastic.
+And so, one afternoon, after realizing I’d spent an entire hour toggling between tabs and still hadn’t finished a single task, I recognized I had reached a break point.
+I decided I had to do something drastic.

 I needed a detox.
 A digital detox.